jenokarthic/node-react-typescript-starter/README.md

 - [ ] Setup React SPA and components
 - [ ] Add base theme to React App
 - [ ] Setup Authentication both in Node & React
+- [ ] Setup secured API path in Express and secure page in React